Fantom-foundation/lachesis_launch/web3_sftm.md

 **Note**: All references to "staker" and "stakers" refer to "validating nodes" or "validators".

-ABI output for the StakeTokenizer contract: `./releases/stake-tokenizer-abi.json`.
+ABI output for the StakeTokenizer contract: [Staker Tokenizer ABI](./releases/stake-tokenizer-abi.json).

-ABI output for the SFTM token contract: `./releases/sftm-abi.json`.
+ABI output for the SFTM token contract: [SFTM ABI](./releases/sftm-abi.json).

 https://github.com/Fantom-foundation/fantom-sfc/wiki/SFTM-calls-reference